powerman/dockerize/README.md

 ```

 Template may also be a directory.
-In this case all files within this directory are processed as template and stored with the same name in the destination directory.
+In this case all files within this directory are recursively processed as template and stored with the same name in the destination directory.
 If the destination directory is omitted, the output is sent to `STDOUT`.
 The files in the source directory are processed in sorted order (as returned by `ioutil.ReadDir`).

 ```